-120 (1) An inspector or investigator may, at any reasonable time, require a correctional services employee, a contractor, an employee of a contractor or a volunteer to respond to reasonable inquiries related to the purpose of the inspection or investigation.
+120 (1) An inspector or investigator inspector and investigator may, at any reasonable time, require a correctional services employee, a contractor, an employee of a contractor or a volunteer to respond to reasonable inquiries related to the purpose of the inspection or investigation.

-(2) For the purposes of subsection (1), an inspector or investigator may make inquiries by any means of communication.
+(2) For the purposes of subsection (1), an inspector or investigator inspector and investigator may make inquiries by any means of communication.